unicode-org/icu4x/docs/tutorials/intro.md

     println!("You are using: {}", loc);
 }
 ```
-*Notice:* `ICU4X` canonicalized the locales's syntax which uses lowercase letter for the language portion.
+*Notice:* Here, `ICU4X` canonicalized the locales's syntax which uses lowercase letters for the language portion.

 After saving it, call `cargo run` in `~/projects/icu_tutorial/myapp` and it should display: